Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 Taxation

-• Exemption from income tax on savings
+• No Israeli income tax on your savings

 Starting a business